nvzavi/jsasst/README.md

-# jsasst
+# jsasst (beta)
 A little tool to automate some of the manual tasks of reviewing obfuscated JavaScript files.
-It is intended to assist by making the script easier to read. ***NOTE:  Still testing and removing a few bugs.***
+It is intended to assist by making the script easier to read. ***NOTE:  This is a beta version, I am still testing and removing a few bugs.***
 * The following tasks are automated *(based on your selected usage argument)*:
   * Rename weird variable names to a name that you specify *(you provide the prefix and the tool will append an integer value to it)*
   * Identify some suspicious elements *(through the use of a lookup list, i.e se_list.txt, that you can define)*